 Custodial credit risk is the risk that in the event of a bank failure, LAFCO's deposits may not be returned to it.
 LAFCO does not have a policy for custodial credit risk for deposits.
 However, the California Government code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
 The market value of the pledged securities in the collateral pool must equal at least 110 percent of the total amount deposited by the public agencies.
 California law also allows financial institutions to secure public deposits by pledging first trust deed mortgage notes having a value of 150 percent of the secured public deposits and letters of credit issued by the Federal Home Loan Bank of San Francisco having a value of 105 percent of the secured deposits.
+With respect to investments, custodial credit risk generally applies only to direct investments in marketable securities.
+Custodial credit risk does not apply to a local government's indirect investment in securities through the use of mutual funds or government investment pools (such as the money invested by LAFCO in the County of Santa Clara Investment Pool).

-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2019 d) Concentration of Credit Risk
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2021 d) Concentration of Credit Risk